TomSchimansky/CustomTkinter/Readme.md

 interfaces in python with tkinter.
-CustomTkinter is a tkinter extension which provides extra ui-elements like the CTkButton, which can be used like a normal tkinter.Button, but can be customized with a border and corner_radius.
+CustomTkinter is a tkinter extension which provides extra ui-elements like the CTkButton, which can be used like a normal tkinter.Button, but can be customized with a border and round edges.

 CustomTkinter also supports a light and dark theme, which can either be set manually or get controlled by